Covalent Bonds (DP IB Chemistry): Revision Note

 • Covalent bonding occurs between two non-metals

-• A covalent bond involves the electrostatic attraction between nuclei of two atoms and the electrons of their outer shells
+• A covalent bond is the electrostatic attraction between a shared pair of electrons and the positively charged nuclei of two atoms

-• When a covalent bond is formed, two atomic orbitals overlap and a molecular orbital is formed
+• When a covalent bond is formed, two atomic orbitals overlap to form a molecular orbital

-• Covalent bonding happens because the electrons are more stable when attracted to two nuclei than when attracted to only one
+• Covalent bonding occurs because electrons are more stable when shared between two nuclei than when held by one atom alone

-• In a normal covalent bond, each atom provide one of the electrons in the bond.
-A covalent bond is represented by a short straight line between the two atoms, H-H
+• A single covalent bond is represented by a short straight line between the two atoms:

 hydrogen molecular orbital diagram